ivston/rider-a-waite-frontend/README.md

 # Rider-A-Waite Frontend

-This repository contains the frontend code for the Rider-A-Waite project, a web application that offers tarot card readings.
-The frontend is built using React.js and provides a user-friendly interface for users to sign up, log in, and receive tarot readings.
+This repository contains the frontend code for the Rider-A-Waite project, a web application offering tarot card readings.
+Built with React.js, it provides a user-friendly interface for signing up, logging in, and receiving tarot readings.

 ## Project Overview

-The Rider-A-Waite project allows users to interact with the tarot card reading service through a seamless and engaging web interface.
-Users can create accounts, log in, and request tarot card readings.
-The frontend communicates with the backend APIs to handle user authentication and tarot reading sessions.
+The Rider-A-Waite project enables users to interact with a tarot card reading service through a seamless and engaging web interface.
+The frontend handles user authentication and tarot reading sessions by communicating with backend APIs.

 ## Features